Osteoarthritis at the base of the thumb: Pathophysiology

 The TMC joint is stabilized by 16 ligaments.
 Of these ligaments, the deep anterior oblique ligament, also known as the palmar beak ligament, is considered to be the most important stabilizing ligament.

 Diagnosis

-TMC OA is diagnosed based on symptoms and signs.
-Radiographs can confirm the diagnosis and the severity of TMC OA.
+Diagnosed based on symptoms.
+Xrays can confirm the diagnosis and the severity.
 Other diagnoses in this region include scaphotrapezial trapezoid arthritis and first dorsal compartment tendinopathy (De Quervain syndrome) although these are usually easy to distinguish.

 Classification

 TMC OA severity was classified by Eaton and Littler which can be simplified as follows: